kimihua1995/CW_MRCT/README.md

 V = variance of weighted RMST

-2) function "Naive.Est()", calculating unweighted RMST
+2) function "W.Est()", calculating the weighted adjusted region-specific RMST
 Arguments:
-nR: number of regions
 df: a data frame including:
   R = region indicator from 1 to nR
   A = treatment indicator where 1 denotes experimental treatment group and 0 denotes control group Y = time-to-event status = censoring indicator
+nR: number of regions
+p: weight
 tau: time horizon used for RMST

 Values:
 a list including:
-mu = regional weighted RMST for each treatment group and regional weighted RMST difference sd = the standard deviation of mu p = weights (all 1 for Naive method)
+mu = regional weighted RMST for each treatment group and region-specific weighted RMST difference sd = the standard deviation of mu

-3) function "IPW.Est()", calculating weighted RMST by IPW method
+3) function "EW.p.M()", calculating the calibration weights
 Arguments:
-nR: number of regions
-nX: number of covariates
 df: a data frame including:
   R = region indicator from 1 to nR
   A = treatment indicator where 1 denotes experimental treatment group and 0 denotes control group Y = time-to-event status = censoring indicator
   X1-Xp = covariates named by from "X1" to "Xp", where p=nX
-tau: time horizon used for RMST
+nR: number of regions
+f.list: a list of functions of "g()" in Equation (3.4)
+iX: vector of denoting the which covariate be used in f.list
+nX: number of covariates
+M: values of \Tilte(g) in Equation (3.4)

 Values:
-a list including:
-mu = regional weighted RMST for each treatment group and regional weighted RMST difference sd = the standard deviation of mu p = weights (all 1 for Naive method)
+p = calibration weights

-4) function "CW.Est()", calculating weighted RMST by CW method
+4) function "region.diff()", calculating the weighted adjusted region-specific RMST difference
 Arguments:
+res: restuls from W.Est()
 nR: number of regions
-nX: number of covariates
-X: type of covariates, "C" for continuous variables and "B" for binary variables
-df: a data frame including:
-  R = region indicator from 1 to nR
-  A = treatment indicator where 1 denotes experimental treatment group and 0 denotes control group Y = time-to-event status = censoring indicator
-  X1-Xp = covariates named by from "X1" to "Xp", where p=nX
-tau: time horizon used for RMST

-Values:
-a list including:
-mu = regional weighted RMST for each treatment group and regional weighted RMST difference sd = the standard deviation of mu p = weights (all 1 for Naive method)

 5) function "region.cons.test()", regional consistency test for treatment effect
 Arguments:
-fit: results from Naive.Est(), IPW.Est(), or CW.Est()
+res: results from W.Est()
 nR: number of regions
 ```